mattyjsmith/academic-kickstart/content/post/Multiple Imputation.md

 2. the measurement for patient *i* is missing for all variables *x*' > *x*.

 Less formally, an example of a monotone missingness pattern could arise in a longitudinal study where patients are required to attend a clinic on regular timely occasions (such as every month) and an aspect of their health status was measured (such as blood pressure).
-If a patient decided not to follow through with the study on the [*n*]th occasion and subsequently did not attend the following check-ups, the remaining measurements of their health status would be 'missing'.
+If a patient decided not to follow through with the study on any particular occasion and subsequently did not attend the following check-ups, the remaining measurements of their health status would be 'missing'.
 A non-monotone missingness pattern would arise if this patient (and other patients) attended the clinic after already missing previous check-ups.

 **Missing data mechanism**

+Before embarking on running a "magical" software package to, for example, impute our missing data, we must first consider what we are assuming about the missing data.

 ## Multiple Imputation